Are you wondering how cold Mount Everest is? Discover the Temperature in detail.

 - Mount Everest is situated at the intersection of Nepal and Tibet and is part of the Himalayan range.

-- The summit of the mountain rises as high as 29,032 feet above sea level, which adds to its bitterly cold climate.
+- The mountain reaches a height of 29,032 feet above sea level, contributing to its bitterly cold climate.

-- As you scale the height, the air becomes less dense, and the temperatures get colder, with a steep drop in temperature.
+- As you increase altitude, the air becomes less dense, and temperatures drop more steeply.

-- The temperature here may still prove frigid even at the basal camp or 17600 feet above sea level.
+- The temperature here may still be frigid, even at the base camp, 17,600 feet above sea level.

-- Mount Everest’s altitude brings it into contact with different weather systems, including the warm, moist air masses carried by the monsoons and the cold, dry air at altitude.
+- Mount Everest's altitude brings it into contact with different weather systems, including warm, moist air masses carried by the monsoons and cold, dry air at high altitudes.

-- Altitude coupled with geographical position is why Mount Everest’s height temperature is one of Earth’s lowest and most erratic climate conditions.
+- Altitude, coupled with its geographical position, is why Mount Everest's temperature is among Earth's lowest and its climate among the most erratic.

 Recommended Read: Where is Mount Everest Located?